cremelies/cremelies/readme.md

    ***___🔥 Hello, name's Cremelies.___***

 <h5 align="center">
-》I really like Idols and RPGMAKER games!
-I'm also a big fan of vtubers and umamusume in general.
-I may act like Nimi Nightmare or Sachi sometimes.
+》I really like Idols and RPGMAKER games.
+I'm also a big fan of vtubers and umamusume in general, I tend to avoid big crowds and get anxious easily around certain people or topics.

   V V V V V V V V V V V